MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/marketing-settings.md

 ## Enable Litmus inbox previews

-The inbox preview feature provides pixel-perfect renderings of how your email messages will look on specific client and platform combinations.
+The  [inbox preview feature](prepare-marketing-emails.md#inbox-preview) provides pixel-perfect renderings of how your email messages will look on specific client and platform combinations.
 The feature is provided by a [!INCLUDE[cc-microsoft](../includes/cc-microsoft.md)] partner called Litmus Software, Inc. ([litmus.com](https://litmus.com/)), and is optional.
-To use the feature, you must enable it for your site. [!INCLUDE[proc-more-information](../includes/proc-more-information.md)] [Use the advanced inbox preview feature](prepare-marketing-emails.md#inbox-preview)
+To use the feature, you must enable it for your site as described in this section.

 In a future version of [!INCLUDE[pn-marketing-business-app-module-name](../includes/pn-marketing-business-app-module-name.md)], we expect to provide settings to enable Litmus previews somewhere under **Settings** > **Advanced Settings** > **Marketing settings**, but for the current version you must use the [!INCLUDE[pn-custom-app-module](../includes/pn-custom-app-module.md)] app to enable the feature.